-In our recent visit to Michigan, we visited Tony’s aunt near Roger’s City.
+In our recent visit to Michigan, we visited the Husband’s aunt near Roger’s City.
 Upon our arrival, after settling in a bit, we went out on the quads, the sole mission to explore.
 I brought my cell phone, and figured that’d be good enough.
 Yet, we rounded the corner to the lake and sitting atop the lookout was a bald eagle.
 In the wild, a bald eagle!

 I snapped a couple of inadequate photos with my phone and mourned the fact that I had left my camera with the longer lens back at the house.
-Tony, reading easily my disappointment, let his aunt know what we were doing… she nodded sagely, kind of smiled, and said she would wait there for us to return.
+The Husband, reading easily my disappointment, let his aunt know what we were doing… she nodded sagely, kind of smiled, and said she would wait there for us to return.
 She said she knew the eagle landed there, most evenings, some mornings.

 We came back and I took a few more pictures and then the eagle flew away, swooping over the swampy lake and soaring majestically into the trees.
 I figured that would be the last I saw of it that day.